Sugar Land Juvenile Defense of Children with Mental Illness and Substance Abuse

 Fort Bend County Juvenile Defense Attorney James (Jim) Sullivan is a recognized expert in juvenile law and fights to defend children accused of delinquency offenses.
 Since 1994, James Sullivan has fought to defend thousands of children accused of delinquency.
 He has defended children in juvenile court on virtually every kind of delinquency case, ranging from misdemeanor cases such as possession of marihuana, theft and assault to felony cases such as aggravated sexual assault of a child, robbery and murder.
 He provides a strong legal defense and is appreciative of the many reviews that parents of juvenile clients have written.

 Attorney James Sullivan has been Board Certified in Juvenile Law by the Texas Board of Legal Specialization since 2004.
 Sullivan is a recognized expert in the highly specialized area of juvenile law.
-In Texas, there are only 38 lawyers such certified lawyers in private practice.
-Sullivan also graduated from the Trial Lawyers College founded by legendary lawyer Gerry Spence and was invited to join The National Trial Lawyers organization.

 Contact Sugar Land Juvenile Attorney James Sullivan at (281) 546-6428 for a free confidential consultation.